WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an6/an6.64.pli.md

 ---
-title: Sīhanādasutta - Lion's Roar
+title: Sīhanāda sutta - Lion's Roar
 description: The Buddha explains the six powers of a Tathāgata and the importance of collectedness.
 fetter: ignorance
 tags: tathāgata, collectedness, powers, an, an6